mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

-*   Transfer 1.567 WAVES to the alias test
+*   Transfer 1.567 NEEL to the alias test
-*   Transfer 0.1 WAVES to the alias merry
+*   Transfer 0.1 NEEL to the alias merry

 REPLY